Ta' Kaċċatura: Excavations

-While Ta' Kaċċatura was purchased in 1881, excavation work in the following two years focused on Borġ in-Nadur, with the villa benefitting only from the construction of a protective wall around the villa's largest cistern.
+While Ta' Kaċċatura was purchased in 1881, excavation work in the following two years focused on Borġ in-Nadur, with the villa benefitting only from the construction of a protective wall around its largest cistern.
 The wall was finished by November 18, 1882.
 The site was mostly untouched in the late 19th century, with investigations only resuming under the direction of Thomas Ashby and Temi Żammit in 1915.
 Ashby's descriptions remain the principal sources of information on the rustic villa.
 It is smaller than most other villas, such as San Pawl Milqi and Żejtun.
 This Roman villa is one of the least known Roman sites on the island.
 It appears to have been built in the early Roman period, however the remains of other buildings use the opus africanum technique, which is related to Phoenician and Punic structures found in Carthage and at Motya.
 It is seen to be an important site because of its location close to shore, and its close proximity to other sites of different periods.
 It is also the only one on the island with an accessible large rock-cut cistern.
 This site also includes parts of olive oil producing equipment, testifying the area and the site's links to one of the most important industries in Roman Malta.

 The large cistern at the Ta' Kaċċatura Roman villa.

 The villa appears to have been built and occupied during the Punic and Roman periods.
 The main rooms of the building are built around a square courtyard with a peristyle.
 This included fluted pillars hewn in coralline limestone.
 An upper floor may have existed, as there are traces of a staircase leading off the courtyard.
 Ashby finds evidence of at least ten steps, rising nine inches each.